wooyek/jira-sandbox/README.md

 > 127.0.0.1  localhost dev.example.com jira.example.com bamboo.example.com confluence.example.com bitbucket.example.com

-## Run on one domain context paths
+## Run on one domain with context paths

-To run services on one domain you'll need to modify tomcat configuration files on installes services.
+To run services on one domain you'll need to modify Tomcat configuration files on installes services.
 See the [attlasian-in-context.sh](attlasian-in-context.sh) for examples.

 Nginx configuration for this setup is in [atlassian.conf](atlassian.conf).